d-uzlov/k8s-homelab/cloud/onlyoffice/readme.md

 you may have troubles accessing it via nextcloud interface.

 Usually browsers ask you if trust staging certificate.
-But when you open open an onlyoffice frame inside nextcloud page the browser doesn't have a chance to ask you, so the download silently fails.
+But when you open an onlyoffice frame inside nextcloud page the browser doesn't have a chance to ask you, so the download silently fails.